 Best areas

-San Marco is the most efficient base for a short first trip, Dorsoduro balances beauty and calm, Cannaregio gives stronger local value, Castello feels more spacious, Santa Croce simplifies arrivals, and Giudecca trades immediacy for quiet.
+San Marco is the most efficient base for a short first trip, San Polo and Rialto are best for central food-and-market access, Dorsoduro is the smartest all-round balance, Cannaregio gives stronger local value, Castello feels central but airier, Santa Croce simplifies arrivals, and Giudecca trades immediacy for quiet lagoon space.

 Booking timing